kotharisanjana/EvalBench/README.md

 ## 💡 Use Cases
 EvalBench is ideal for:
-- Evaluating LLM apps like summarization tools, chat agents, and search bots
+- Evaluating LLM apps like summarizers, chatbots, and search agents using built-in metrics
+- Integrating custom, domain-specific metrics into the EvalBench's ecosystem
+- Getting automatic eval → interpret → recommend pipelines from natural language instructions
-- Creating your own domain-specific evaluation strategies
+- Rapidly iterating on model outputs, prompts, and evaluation strategies
-- Getting automatic suggestions on how to improve prompts or evaluation design

 ---